nolo2k9/GraphTheoryProject2020/overview.md

 As you can see with this example above.
 If the phone is powered off and the camera button is pressed nothing will happen because it has not yet reached its on state.
 Then to explain the state process.
 The phone starts off in the off state when it is powered on it moves to the on state.
 When the phone has been powered on it can then reach the camera state, then take photo, then view photo.
 These instructions or commands must be done in this order to reach the final state.
 It cannot be turned on and then off, it must complete all the steps until finished
 Finite state machines can be presented by a sequence of commands that have or can be followed to reach a certain state.
 State machines are deterministic.
 This means that if the starting state is known you should be able to predict the finish state when completed.
 There are no multiple or random choices, in the movement between states.
 Each finishing state can be predicted because there is exactly one finishing state.
 In other words, DFA’S have exactly one state that they can transition to when in any given state.
-A simple way would be to think of the word “deterministic” in deterministic finite automata would be that the outcome can be determined.
+A simple way would be to think of the word “deterministic” in deterministic finite automata would be that the outcome **can be determined**.

 <h2>NFA’S</h2>
 An NFA is the opposite to a DFA in every sense of the word, it does not obey the rules followed by DFA’S. It allows more than one possible outcome and when put on a large scale is unpredictable.
 If you start in one state you can stay in that state, or if the right conditions are met you can move to the next state and so on.
 Please see the diagram below